bindale324/Payday2-ruler/README.md

 + download the one from versions you like
 + extract it to `mods` folder

-and you have finished the mod installation.
+and you have finished the mod installation, enjoy yourself!